Dennis Clifford: Igokea (2019)

 On July 22, 2019, Clifford was reported to have signed with KK Igokea.
 On November 12, 2019, Clifford was reported to have parted way with KK Igokea by mutual agreement.

 Delaware Blue Coats (2020)

 On February 22, 2020, the Delaware Blue Coats announced that they had acquired Clifford from the Austin Spurs in exchange for a 2nd-round draft pick in the 2020 NBA G League Draft.

 Rasta Vechta (2020–2021)

 On July 27, 2020, Rasta Vechta of the Basketball Bundesliga announced that they had signed with Clifford.

-Benfica (2021–present)
+Benfica (2021–2022)

-On August 19, 2021, he has signed with Benfica of the Liga Portuguesa de Basquetebol.
+On August 19, 2021, Clifford signed with Benfica of the Liga Portuguesa de Basquetebol.

+Rajawali Medan (2024–present)

+In December 2024, Clifford signed with the Rajawali Medan of the Indonesian Basketball League (IBL).

+Personal life

+Clifford is the son of Karyn and Kevin Clifford.
+He has two sisters.